A list of the 10 best guest stars in The Good Wife, ranked from worst to best, from wife murderers and cunning clients to eccentric geniuses.

 How do we even begin to describe Colin Sweeney?
 Our favourite wife murderer is the character that shows up when he’s most needed, bringing with him a good dose of sarcasm, narcissism and political incorrectness.
 Of course, he’s not just a person of dubious morality who was accused of killing his own wife and framing someone else for the murder, and whose lack of conviction reminded viewers of O.J.
 Simpson.
-He’s also a talkative, opinionated “friendly neighborhood murderer” – a client who speaks his mind even when he shouldn’t, and whose interests vary from bondage and S&M to manga drawings and expensive art.
+He’s also a talkative, opinionated “friendly neighborhood murderer” who speaks his mind even when he shouldn’t.
+And his interests vary from bondage and S&M to manga drawings and expensive art.
 Played with the right amount of creepiness by the impressive Dylan Baker, Colin Sweeney is yet another proof of The Good Wife‘s excellent characterisation and screenwriting.

 1. ELSBETH TASCIONI